96AA48/journally/README.md

 ## Usage :
 ```
 Usage:
-  journally
+  journally [OPTIONS] [MATCHES]
 ```

-journally currently only supports "live" mode where you'll incoming messages from journalctl.
-Feel free to contribute for more features!
+journally supports all of the flags and arguments from journalctl!
+(Thanks to [@gerrard00](https://github.com/gerrard00))

+Reference the options in the journalctl [man page](https://www.freedesktop.org/software/systemd/man/journalctl.html) or with `journally --help`.

 ## Configuration